22 Things Rich People Think Are Normal (But Most Can’t Afford)

 The rest of the world begs friends for help, rents a truck, and spends days living out of boxes while adjusting to a new space.
 The cost of full-service movers can climb into the thousands, which means most people push through the exhaustion and do it themselves.

-When every dollar matters, hiring help for something temporary just doesn’t make sense.
+When every dollar matters, hiring help for something temporary just doesn’t make sense, making this one of those things only rich people have the luxury to do.

 Subscription Boxes and Meal Kits